Gravel Calculator

 How deep should a gravel path be?+

-Most decorative gravel paths use 2 inches of depth over a compacted base, while driveways typically need 4 inches or more.
+Most decorative gravel paths use 2 inches (about 5 cm) of depth over a compacted base, while driveways typically need 4 inches (10 cm) or more.

 How much does a ton of gravel cover?+

-A ton of gravel typically covers about 100 sq ft at 2 inches deep, though this varies by gravel type and size.
+A ton of gravel typically covers about 100 sq ft at 2 inches deep (a tonne covers roughly 10 m² at 5 cm), though this varies by gravel type and size.

 Is this estimate accurate for all gravel types?+

-The weight estimate assumes standard crushed gravel at about 1.4 tons per cubic yard.
+The weight estimate assumes standard crushed gravel (~1.4 tons per cubic yard / ~1.68 tonnes per cubic meter).
 Pea gravel, river rock, and lava rock have different densities.

 Gravel Driveway Calculator

-Estimate cubic yards and tons of gravel for a new driveway.
+Estimate cubic yards, cubic meters, tons, and tonnes of gravel for a new driveway.

-Calculate cubic yards and bags of mulch for your garden beds.
+Calculate cubic yards, cubic meters, and bags of mulch for your garden beds.

-Convert length, width, and height into cubic yards for any bulk material.
+Convert length, width, and height into cubic yards or cubic meters for any bulk material.

-Estimate how many gallons of paint you need for any room.
+Estimate how many gallons or liters of paint you need for any room.

 Use tool →